 I do not try my best; I do what is necessary.
 This applies to all endeavors, from making photographs to being kind to others.
 I am not naïve; the politics of today shun this arrogance, nonetheless, it is how I am.
-My ESL mother indoctrinated me with the words, “Do not try; people who try, fail.
+My ESL mother (she was born in Peshawar) indoctrinated me with the words, “Do not try; people who try, fail.
 Just do.”
-Years later, in Star Wars, The Empire Strikes Back, I watched in disbelief when Yoda said, “Do.
+Years later, in one of the Star Wars movies, I watched in disbelief when Yoda said, “Do.
 Or do not.
 There is no try.”
-Was mom related to Yoda?
-LOL!
-No, she has a high work standard.
-She was born in Peshawar, back when it was part of British India (now Pakistan).
+The directive was obviously not that uncommon.

 I frequently hear people say, “Do your best.”
 Everyone is free to live their own way; however, I cannot imagine an airplane pilot doing her best to land the airplane.
 She should just land, otherwise, not fly in the first place.
 Why is this attitude shunned when applied to other endeavors i.e., creating art?